itamarkast/UoEmorphology/README.md

 # UoEmorphology

-Materials from Itamar Kastner's University of Edinburgh Morphology course (see my LAGB 2023 presentation).
+Materials from Itamar Kastner's University of Edinburgh Morphology course (see my LAGB 2023 presentation, and other information here: [https://itamarkast.github.io/UoEmorphology/](https://itamarkast.github.io/UoEmorphology/).

-Work in progress.
-The repository already contains the course materials, but will also be updated with information on the pedagogical aspects of the course.
+The semester is underway and this repository is being updated continuously.
+I recommend importing it into Overleaf.

-LaTeX code for instructor notes by Byron Ahn and Craig Sailor.
+LaTeX code for the instructor notes is originally by Byron Ahn and Craig Sailor.